Resistance-

 For Metals (Conductors)-

-- As temperature increases, the thermal speed of free electrons increases and also the amplitude of vibration of the metal ions increases.
+- As temperature increases, the thermal speed of the free electrons increases and also the amplitude of vibration of the metal ions increases.

 - Consequently, the free electrons collide more frequently with the metal ions.